greena13/redux-and-the-rest/README.md

 * `isSaving(item)` - Whether the item being saved (created or updated) on the remote
 * `isSyncing(itemOrList)` - Whether the item or list being synced (fetched, updated, created, destroyed) on the remote

+To check against custom statuses, you can use the more generic:

+* `isStatus(itemOrList, statusList)` - Whether the resource item currently has a particular status - statusList is either a single value or an array of values (a match on any of which will return true).

 Checking when a sync is finished:

 * `isFinishedFetching(itemOrList)` - Whether the request to fetch the item or list is finished